Commercial Filming/Still Photography Permits

 - Minimize health or safety risks to the visiting public.

-All commercial filming and still photography permits are subject to cost recovery and a location fee per 16 USC §3a and 16 USC § 460l-6d and proof of liability insurance naming the United States of America as also insured.
+All commercial filming and still photography permits are subject to cost recovery and a location fee per 54 USC §103104 and 54 USC § 100905 and proof of liability insurance naming the United States of America as also insured.
 The location fee is calculated per day and must be based on the following schedule and is determined by the type of activity and the number of people on park lands associated with the permitted activity.
 There is no deviation from the schedule.

-Cost of recovery (16 U.S.C. § 3a).
-The NPS may recover from the permittee all agency costs incurred in processing the application and monitoring the permitted activity if the request is approved.
-Applicants may be responsible for reimbursing the park for all costs incurred by the park in processing the application (even if the application is denied) and monitoring the permitted activity and subsequent site restoration if necessary.
+Cost of recovery (54 U.S.C. § 100905).
+The NPS shall recover from the permittee all agency costs incurred in processing the application and monitoring the permitted activity if the request is approved.
+Applicants shall be responsible for reimbursing the park for all costs incurred by the park in processing the application (even if the application is denied) and monitoring the permitted activity and subsequent site restoration if necessary.

 Follow the directions found in the application form then mail the completed form to the park headquarters address.
-Forms will only be accepted via U.S. Mail.
-Forms that have been faxed or e-mailed will not be accepted for consideration.
+Forms will be accepted via U.S. mail or email once confirmation of payment is received.